 Our new Medical School will benefit from significant investment into modern, purpose-built facilities to develop dedicated and bespoke teaching and learning environments on both university campuses.
-You will have access to lecture theatres and large teaching rooms, PC and anatomy laboratories, clinical skills facilities and simulation suites.
+You will have access to lecture theatres, large teaching rooms, PC suites, an anatomy learning centre, clinical skills facilities and simulation suites.

 Libraries and resources